Baqend/guide/src/index.md

 ## Advanced request handling

-In addition to the simplified `call(db, obj, req)` method we provide a advanced way to handle requests within baqend modules.
+In addition to the simplified `call(db, obj, req)` method we provide an advanced way to handle requests within baqend modules.
 You can implement GET and POST request handling separately by implementing a equivalent `get(db, req, res)` and `post(db, req, res)`.

-**Note:** that the second parameter is the request object and the third parameter is a express [response](http://expressjs.com/api.html#res) object.
+**Note:** that the second parameter is the request object and the third parameter is an express [response](http://expressjs.com/api.html#res) object.

 With the request object, you can handle form submissions via get or post